Last Updated on

 - Change your lifestyle.
 Exercising is great to lose weight.
 But if you cannot exercise, for whatever reason, at least start taking the stairs or going on a short walk each day.

+Many women may find that they gain weight after stopping breastfeeding, which can be concerning.
 Weight gain after weaning is often quite easy to reverse if you stick to a good diet plan.
 But, if you are gaining a lot of weight and have blurred vision or other symptoms, a doctor’s visit is essential.